bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-System scope and context - as the name suggests - delimits your system (i.e. your scope) from all its communication partners (neighboring systems and users, i.e. the context of your system).
+"System scope and context - as the name suggests - delimits your system (i.e. your scope) from all its communication partners (neighboring systems and users, i.e. the context of your system).
 It thereby specifies the external interfaces.

-If necessary, differentiate the business context (domain specific inputs and outputs) from the technical context (channels, protocols, hardware).
+If necessary, differentiate the business context (domain specific inputs and outputs) from the technical context (channels, protocols, hardware)."

+The PictShare system enables users to upload, edit, and share images.
+It interacts with external editing tools like Pixlr and social media platforms for sharing, delineating the system's scope.
+The business context involves user engagement and content distribution, while the technical context covers the APIs, protocols, and hardware necessary for image processing and data storage.

 <div class="formalpara-title">